XiaojuanHu/AA_property_calculation/README.md

 Scripts for property calculation of amino acid data set.

 ## get_cube_params.py
-Get parameters for the generation of total density cube file and electrostatic potential cube file in FHI-aims, and write the relevent comments into the parameter file of FHI-aims: 'control.in'.
+Calculate parameters for the generation of total density cube file and electrostatic potential cube file in FHI-aims, and write the relevent comments into the parameter file of FHI-aims: 'control.in'.

 ## bader.py
 Derive bader charges from the results of bader charge analysis code (http://theory.cm.utexas.edu/henkelman/code/bader/).